 A needle is inserted into the abdomen to withdraw a very small amount of amniotic fluid for analysis.

 Diagnostic tests offer more concrete results but can also cause miscarriage in a small number of pregnancies.
-According to the American College of Obstetricians and Gynecologists, the estimated risk is that one miscarriage will happen out of every 300 to 500 amniocentesis or CVS procedures performed.
+According to the American College of Obstetricians and Gynecologists (ACOG), the estimated risk is that one miscarriage will happen out of every 300 to 500 amniocentesis or CVS procedures performed.

 Like genetic screenings, diagnostic tests are optional.
 Some parents choose not to have them performed.
-Others use the diagnostic test results to make health care decisions and prepare for the adjustments a baby born with special needs requires.
+Others use the diagnostic test results to make health care decisions and prepare for the adjustments a baby born with health problems requires.
 Weigh the decision with input from your OB and genetic counselor and discuss it with your partner to determine what’s right for you and your family.

 Feeling your little one swim around inside you is a highlight of pregnancy.
 But if your baby suddenly seems less active, your practitioner might call for a non-stress test (NST).
-The NST is a common test, used in the last trimester of pregnancy, to check a baby’s heart rate and make sure your little one has adequate oxygen.
+The NST is a common test, used in third trimester, to check a baby’s heart rate and make sure your little one has adequate oxygen.
 It’s used when a baby has reduced movement or if you’re past your due date, have had complications with previous pregnancies or have complications with your current pregnancy.